 Prof. RNDr.
 Václav Snášel, CSc., CLARA Director | INDRC

-Prof. Michal Rosen-Zvi, AI for Healthcare and Life Sciences at IBM Research, Israel (remotely)
+Prof. Michal Rosen-Zvi, AI for Healthcare and Life Sciences at IBM Research, Israel (remotely): "Beyond Words: Generative AI Meets the Complexity of Biology"

-Dr. Ira Ronit Hebold Haraldsen, MD PhD, Cognitive Health Research Group, Oslo University Hospital, Norway
+Ira Ronit Hebold Haraldsen, MD PhD, Cognitive Health Research Group, Oslo University Hospital, Norway: "AI-Mind: Shaping the Future of Dementia Diagnosis with VHT technology"

 Adam J Schwarz.
 B.Sc.
-(Hons I), PhD, Global Head of Imaging & Digital at GE Healthcare, USA
+(Hons I), PhD, Global Head of Imaging & Digital at GE Healthcare, USA: "Heterogeneity in Neurodegeneration: Imaging and Diagnostics"

 Coffee break